Insert sketches with Continuity Sketch on Mac

 When you’re ready, tap Done.

-On your Mac, the sketch appears where you positioned the cursor or, if you started from the desktop, as a file to save.
+On your Mac, the sketch appears where you positioned the pointer or, if you started from the desktop or a folder, as a file.

 Depending on where the sketch is inserted, you can mark it up or adjust other aspects, such as apply a filter or change its size.